-It is intended that suspension will make students fully aware of the seriousness of their breach of School discipline.
-Part of the suspension procedure requires a student to sign a formal, written contract in the presence of his/her parents, acknowledging his/her understanding that a final warning has been given and that a more positive contribution to School life is required.
+It is intended that suspension will make students fully aware of the seriousness of their breach of School conduct.
+Part of the suspension procedure requires a student to sign a formal, written contract in the presence of their parents, acknowledging their understanding that a final warning has been given and that a more positive contribution to School life is required.
 We believe that it is important that advice and support be sought for students and families involved in breaches of these guidelines.